How Fast Can You Drive With A Roof Top Tent?

 The RTT you installed above your off-road ride's roof also plays an important role in your top speed mission.
 These tents should be carefully assessed and secured to prevent dragging, rattling and of course, dismounting from the roof rack and cause severe accidents.

 A quality roof rack enables you to drive with peace of mind while running your way through the freeway.
-One great sample of the best roof rack you can install is the Slimline II Roof Rack Kit by Front Runner.
+One great sample of the best roof rack you can install is the Front Runner Slimline II.
 These rack system has a built in wind deflector system that can obviously minimize the wind drag and improve the aerodynamic of your monster rig.
 Also, knowing your dynamic roof rack weight capacity helps in optimizing your top speed.
 These load rating refers to the total weight your rack can handle while moving.

 Rack Safety and Tie-Down Options